vik-s/quartz/content/permanent/Interpretation of Mason's Invariant U as a Gain Maximum.md

 [[Mason's Invariant U]] is the maximum achievable power gain of an amplifer provided that the following conditions are met:

-1. The [[permanent/embedding network of a two port device|embedding network]] is linear, lossless, reciprocal two-port
+1. The [[Excalidraw/embedding_2port_network.excalidraw|embedding network]] is linear, lossless, reciprocal two-port
-2. The device + [[permanent/embedding network of a two port device|embedding network]] is unilateralized (the embedding network is chosen such that the composite is a [[permanent/unilateral device|unilateral device]])
+2. The device + embedding network is unilateralized (the embedding network is chosen such that the composite is a [[permanent/unilateral device|unilateral device]])
 3. No other connection between source and load networks, except through device
 4. Source and load impedances are passive.
 Gain is maximized with respect to these variables.